 The protection of shareholders equity Contents Provisioned in the Corporate Charter Cause of variation Influence on shareholders equity assume joint and several liabilities of the damages to the third party and the Company.
 3. The managers and Supervisors of the Company shall, within the scope of duties, be responsible for the same joint and several liabilities of damages of the Directors.
 Islands and applicable laws for listing on the TWSE or TPEx, any Director who violates the aforementioned obligation of honesty for self-interest or a third party, the Shareholders Meeting may take any income for the above act as the income of the Company.
 If any Director of the Company has caused damage to a third party in performing the assigned duties of the Company, this Director shall assume joint and several liabilities to the third party and the Company under the law of the British Cayman Islands and applicable laws for listing on the TWSE or TPEx.
 Under such circumstance, the Director shall respond to the claim for damage instituted by the third party.
 According to the law of the British Cayman Islands and applicable laws regarding the TWSE or TPEx, the managers and the Supervisors of the Company (where applicable) shall, within their respective scopes of assigned duties, assume the same responsibilities with the Directors as mentioned in preceding paragraphs.
-(Note: The above is the extract in Chinese)" the Cayman Islands, the third party cannot make a claim directly against the Director even though the Articles of Incorporation specify that Directors shall assume joint and several liabilities with the Company.
+(Note : The above is the extract in Chinese)" the Cayman Islands, the third party cannot make a claim directly against the Director even though the Articles of Incorporation specify that Directors shall assume joint and several liabilities with the Company.

-^{6.}Occurrences of events defined under Subparagraph 2, Paragraph 3 of Article 36 of the Securities and Exchange Act in the latest year up till the publishing date of this annual report that significantly impacted shareholders' equity or security prices: None.
+6.Occurrences of events defined under Subparagraph 2, Paragraph 3 of Article 36 of the Securities and Exchange Act in the latest year up till the publishing date of this annual report that significantly impacted shareholders' equity or security prices: None.
+Appendix 1 Consolidated Financial Statements for the Years Ended December 31, 2022 and Independent Auditors 'Report

-ANLI INTERNATIONAL CO., LTD. AND SUBSIDIARIES

-CONSOLIDATED FINANCIAL STATEMENTS AND INDEPENDENT AUDITORS' REPORT DECEMBER 31, 2022 AND 2021
+ANLI INTERNATIONAL CO., LTD. AND SUBSIDIARIES CONSOLIDATED FINANCIAL STATEMENTS AND INDEPENDENT AUDITORS' REPORT DECEMBER 31, 2022 AND 2021